shailenderjoshi/react-express-mysql-calender/README.md

 (ii) NodeApi(server) will run on PORT 3001

-User can login and logout and can insert event and delete event in calender
+User can login and logout and can insert event and delete event in calender update (not working now)